Fannie Ward

 Fannie Ward (born Fannie Buchanan; February 22, 1872 – January 27, 1952), also credited as Fanny Ward, was an American actress of stage and screen.
-Known for performing in both comedic and dramatic roles, she was cast in The Cheat, a sexually-charged 1915 silent film directed by Cecil B. DeMille.
+Known for performing in both comedic and dramatic roles, she was cast in The Cheat, a sexually charged 1915 silent film directed by Cecil B. DeMille.
 Reportedly, Ward's ageless appearance helped her to achieve and maintain her celebrity.
 In its obituary for her, The New York Times describes her as "an actress who never quite reached the top in her profession ... [and who] tirelessly devoted herself to appearing perpetually youthful, an act that made her famous".

 Early life and stage career

 Born in St. Louis, Missouri, Ward was the only daughter of Eliza and John Buchanan, who was a dry goods merchant.
 She had one sibling, a brother, Benton.

 In 1890, "against the wishes of her parents", Ward made her stage debut as Cupid in Pippino with vaudevillian star Eddie Foy.
 She soon became a success in 10 stage productions in New York City before sailing in 1894 to London, where she performed in The Shop Girl.
 Her performances there led critics to compare Ward favorably to actress Maude Adams.
-In 1898, however, she married a wealthy diamond merchant and retired from the stage.
+In 1898 she married a wealthy diamond merchant and retired from the stage.
 Ward resumed her career in 1905 after her husband suffered severe business losses that left him, according to news reports, "practically penniless".
 In April 1907, she returned to the Broadway stage to perform in A Marriage of Reason at the Wallack's Theatre.
 She was then cast two years later in another Broadway production, The New Lady Bantock; and after its run at Wallack's, she and other cast members took the play on tour to various cities during the latter half of 1909.
 Yet another popular Broadway play in which she performed was the comedy Madam President, which was presented at the Garrick Theatre from September 1913 to January 1914.